-The Panasonic RZ-S300W and Panasonic RZ-S500W are very similar true wireless earbuds, but the latter includes noise cancelling technology.
-Listeners who want some of the best noise cancelling earphones on the market should throw down a bit more for the premium RZ-S500W earbuds: they use Panasonic’s hybrid ANC to cycle through 50 levels of intensity according to your environment.
-I was dubious of the technology, but found it so effective I had to decrease the noise cancelling strength in the Panasonic Audio app because it was disorienting.
+The Panasonic RZ-S300W and Panasonic RZ-S500W are very similar true wireless earbuds, but the latter includes noise canceling technology.
+Listeners who want some of the best noise canceling earphones on the market should throw down a bit more for the premium RZ-S500W earbuds: they use Panasonic’s hybrid ANC to cycle through 50 levels of intensity according to your environment.
+I was dubious of the technology, but found it so effective I had to decrease the noise canceling strength in the Panasonic Audio app because it was disorienting.

-Get the RZ-S500W for remarkable noise cancelling and an experience similar to that afforded by the RZ-S300W.
+Get the RZ-S500W for remarkable noise canceling and an experience similar to that afforded by the RZ-S300W.

 Both Panasonic earphones use Bluetooth 5.0 firmware and support just AAC for high-quality wireless streaming.
 Alexa integration is supported in this line of headsets, too.
 If you travel or commute regularly, the RZ-S500W are a better choice; otherwise, save some money and enjoy a longer play time with the Panasonic RZ-S300W.